jobial-io/scase/README.md

 We want to use concurrency seamlessly and safely.

-If you later change your mind about the target environment, you don't want to rewrite anything, just deploy it to the new environment as it is and expect it to work.
+If later have to change our mind about the target environment, we don't want to rewrite anything, just deploy it to the new environment as it is and expect it to work.

 **Scase** gives you exactly that, with the additional benefit of: